SAP Data Warehouse Cloud (DWC): the future of data warehousing

 Coaching

-The Data Warehouse Cloud (DWC) is THE warehousing product of the future from SAP.
-But what is DWC and what do I need to know to implement it successfully?
-Our video answers these and many more questions.
+SAP Datasphere is THE warehousing product of the future from SAP.
+But what is the Datasphere and what do I have to consider for a successful implementation?
+Our video answers this and much more.

 - What are the actual benefits for the customer?